ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 ![Error message reads: (Head detached at FETCH_HEAD).
 That can't be good!](./assets/nvm-head-detached.png)

-If you do, just hit **`q`** - that will exit this screen and return you to the below install process.
+If you do, just hit <kbd>Q</kbd> - that will exit this screen and return you to the below install process.
 If you don't get this error, that's great; continue until you see the completed installation of `nvm`:

 ![The completed installation of nvm.](./assets/nvm-install-complete.png)